Yamasee/skypath-ios-sdk/README.md

 #### Weather

-The following weather data types are supported: clouds, lightning, wind-shear.
+The following weather data types are supported: clouds, lightning, wind-shear.<br>
+Aircraft type must be set.
+See [Aircraft](#aircraft) for more details.

 ```swift
 let weather: [Weather] = YamaseeCore.shared.getWeather(